Yuri-Le-Pepe/snake-game-python/README.md

 //-Creator tag

+// This was all done on VScode then pushed to github //

-// In all honesty this is just a way for me to start getting back in to programming after 2-3 years in hopes to land future jobs in the tech industry//
+// In all honesty this is just a way for me to start getting back in to programming after 2-3 years in hopes to land future jobs in the tech industry //

-// If anyone sees this hopefully you can give me pointers as the routes I want to get into are, Business/Data Analyst, Software Engineer, Database Admin, Cloud Engineer//
+// If anyone sees this hopefully you can give me pointers as the routes I want to get into are, Business/Data Analyst, Software Engineer, Database Admin, Cloud Engineer //